 She called the piece called Happy Women.
 In it, she profiled old maids like herself.

-Louisa May Alcott was 35 years old, living in a small room on Boylston Street in Boston and making a living writing under the nom de plume A.M.
+At 35 years old, Louisa May Alcott lived in a small room on Boylston Street in Boston.
+She eked out a living writing under the nom de plume A.M.
 Barnard.
-In another three months she would start writing Little Women -- reluctantly – one of the most popular international best-sellers in history.
+In another three months she would start writing Little Women — reluctantly – one of the most popular international best-sellers in history.

 Her life until then had been a struggle, growing up under the moral surveillance of her improvident father.
 To help support her family she had taken a series of low-paying jobs available to women at the time.
 She had gotten sick five years earlier while volunteering as a Civil War nurse in Washington, D.C., and had suffered poor health since then.